 Where can I park?

 Most “E” lots are unregulated on Saturdays, but you should read the restrictions posted at the entrance to any parking lot.
 Be prepared to park a block or more from your audition venue.
 The Singletary Center has a drop-off entrance on Rose Street.
 For the Fine Arts building, use the lower level entrance on Patterson Drive.
 Parking structure #5 is close to our facilities.
 Although you will have to pay to park here it may be easier than trying to find an available spot.
 Allow plenty of time to find parking.
-Visitor parking information and maps are available from UK Parking.
+Visitor parking information and maps are available from UK Transportation Services.